AngelRattner/lab-3/README.md

 ### Configure an SSH key

- - Please login to your **BUILD\infrastructure** server  and Create a new SSH key by runnig the command doen below :
+ - Please login to your **Infrastructure** server and Create a new SSH key by runnig the commands below:

 ```
 ssh-keygen -o -t rsa -b 4096 -C "email@example.com"